jameszah/ESP32-CAM-Telegram/README.md

 https://github.com/witnessmenow/Universal-Arduino-Telegram-Bot/issues/186#issue-654370487

-Bugfix on line 239 of .cpp (line 240 is my version)
+Bugfix on line 239 of .cpp (line 240 in my version)

 Also demo sending a big .jpg two ways - one of which fails